RitaOlenchuk/deepNeuroSeg/README.md

 There are two different segmentation tasks you can perform: White Matter Lesions (WMH - White Matter Hyperintensities) or Claustrum Segmentation.
 WMH segmentation can be performed either using FLAIR only or both FLAIR and T1.
 The results would be similar to our experience [1].
 The default is using both of them.

 ![](https://github.com/RitaOlenchuk/deepNeuroSeg/blob/main/images/wmh_example.png?raw=true)
+Fig.1: A sample of MR slice from FLAIR modality (left), and its corresponding segmentation of WMH (right).

 Claustrum segmentation is still in development.
 # How to: